 Upon arrival in Hawaii, we were met at the Honolulu Airport by our mission supervisors (Elder Brad & Sister Marsha Dee) and driven to our missionary apartment in Laie, near the BYUH campus.
 Our mission call was a 23-month assignment to serve in the Hawaii Honolulu Mission and specifically at Brigham Young University-Hawaii (BYUH).
 Kathy (Sister Edgar) was assigned to serve as the Visiting Home Nurse for the Married Student Mothers (and their babies), and I was assigned as a BYUH Computer Support Technician.
 My specific duties were to serve as the Database Administrator of the BYUH Conduct Manager Software.
 In addition, I often conducted interviews and investigations of reported student Honor Code misconduct; and I taught the Leadership Pattern Classes on campus: “Lead Like the Savior.”

-It is difficult for me to put into words the feelings and experience we enjoyed while living and serving in Laie, Hawaii.
+It is difficult for me to fully put into words the feelings and experiences we enjoyed while living and serving in Laie, Hawaii.
+Laie is “a Holy Place.”
 For centuries, the North Shore of Oahu has been a sacred and special place for native Polynesians.
 More than 100 years ago, visionary Prophets and Apostles of God came here sensing the area was a spiritual source of faith and strength.
-Since then, Prophets of God have returned and dedicated this area for the blessings of all God’s children …and that Holy work of God still goes on even today.
-The Laie Hawaii Temple, the Brigham Young University-Hawaii (BYUH), and the Polynesian Cultural Center are all closely knit together and united in purpose to continue the Holy Work of God (to prepare and gather the elect children of God).
-Through the years, the University moto has been “Enter to Learn Go Forth to Serve.”
+Since then, Prophets of God have returned and dedicated this area for the blessings of all God’s children … and, that Holy Work of God still goes on even today.
+The Laie Hawaii Temple, the Brigham Young University-Hawaii (BYUH) Campus, and the Polynesian Cultural Center (the PCC) are all closely knit together and united in purpose to continue the Holy Work of God (to prepare and gather the elect children of God).
+Through the years, the University moto has been “Enter to Learn – Go Forth to Serve.”
 Students from all over the world (the Pacific Islands, Asia, China, Taiwan, Korea, Southeast Asia, India, Mongolia, North America, Central and South America, Western and Eastern Europe, Africa, and many points between) come to BYUH (speaking more than 70 native languages).
 They “Enter to Learn” and “Go Forth to Serve.”

 It was our humble privilege to work and serve among these great young people.
 They are part of the noble, raising generation.
 I am certain, many of these young men and women will become future leaders in the world and in the Kingdom of God.